ForbesLindesay/atdatabases/docs/sql.md

 ### ``` sql.join(arrayOfFragments, delimiter) ```

-Joins an array of SQLQuery values using the delimtier (which is treated as a raw SQL string).
+Joins an array of SQLQuery values using the delimiter (which is treated as a raw SQL string).
 It properly handles joining the array of values and ensuring that the placeholders match up.

 ```ts
 const arrayOfSqlFields = ["a", "b", "c", "d"].map(